Gary Steven Krist: Later crimes

 Krist chartered a boat to South America in January 2006.
 When he returned on March 6, 2006, authorities were waiting for him and discovered four undocumented immigrants, who paid $6,000 each to come to the United States, and 14 kilograms of cocaine in paste form valued at around US$1 million.
 He was arrested in Point Clear, Alabama, for conspiracy to bring cocaine and illegal immigrants into the United States.
 It was also discovered that he was running a cocaine operation in Barrow County, Georgia.
 On May 16, 2006, Krist pleaded guilty to drug smuggling; and, on January 19, 2007, he was sentenced to five years and five months in prison at the Federal Correctional Institution in Marianna, Florida.
 He was released from prison in November 2010.

 On August 27, 2012, in Mobile, Alabama, U.S. District Judge Callie V. Granade revoked Krist's supervised release for violating his probation.
 He had left the country without permission, sailing to Cuba and South America on his sailboat.
 Judge Granade sentenced Krist to 40 months imprisonment.
+The Federal Bureau of Prisons indicates he was released on July 2, 2015.